On the Integrality Gap of the Subtour LP for the 1,2-TSP: Conjectures and conclusions

 \section{Conjectures and conclusions}

-As stated in the introduction, we conjecture the following. \begin{conj} The integrality gap of the subtour LP for the 1,2-TSP is $\frac{10}9$. \end{conj}
+As stated in the introduction, we conjecture the following. \begin{conj} The integrality gap of the subtour LP for the 1,2-TSP is $\tfrac{10}9$. \end{conj}

-Schalekamp, Williamson, and van Zuylen~\cite{SchalekampWvZ11} have conjectured that the integrality gap (or worst-case ratio) of the subtour LP occurs when the solution to the subtour LP is a fractional 2-matching.
-We have shown in Theorem~\ref{thm:tour76} that if an analogous conjecture is true for 1,2-TSP, then the integrality gap for 1,2-TSP is at most $\frac 76$; it would be nice to show that if the analogous conjecture is true for 1,2-TSP then the integrality gap is at most $\frac{10}9$.
+Schalekamp, Williamson, and van Zuylen~\cite{SchalekampWvZ11} have conjectured that to determine the integrality gap for the subtour LP, we can restrict ourselves to considering instances, which have an optimal solution that is an extreme point of the F2M polytope.

+We have shown in Theorem~\ref{thm:tour76} that if an analogous conjecture is true for 1,2-TSP, then the integrality gap for 1,2-TSP is at most $\tfrac 76$; it would be nice to show that if the analogous conjecture is true for 1,2-TSP then the integrality gap is at most $\tfrac{10}9$.